atet/regex/README.md

 $ cut -f2,4,7  -d$'\t' newsCorpora.tsv > newsCorpora2.tsv && head -5 newsCorpora2.tsv | column -t -s $'\t'
 ```

-* Curious, how many articles are from ".com" websites since I tend to associate that with more legitimate websites
+* I'm curious to see how many articles are from ".com" websites, since I tend to associate that with more legitimate websites
-* Let's use the regex `$` symbol to denote that the term `.\.com` needs to occur right at the end of the line
+* Let's use the regex "anchor" `$` symbol to denote that the term `.\.com` needs to occur right at the end of the line

 ```
 $ grep -Eic ".\.com$" newsCorpora2.tsv